Frequently Asked Questions

 At Mornington Lodge we charge per day.

-If you collect your pet/s after 12 noon you will be charged for that day.
+If you collect your pet/s after 11 am you will be charged for that day.

-Other facilities only offer a 10am checkout, therefore we feel our midday checkout allows you two extra hours to leisurely collect your pet/s.
+Other facilities only offer a 10am checkout, therefore we feel our 11am checkout allows you an extra hour to leisurely collect your pet/s.

 PLEASE NOTE: Mornington Lodge reserves the right to close anytime after 2pm on any given day if all guests who have scheduled bookings for that day have already arrived or departed.